-These commands must be issued for each HBA and for each Target N\Port\id on the server.
+You must issue these commands for each HBA and for each Target N Port id on the server.

 Installing Secure Path for Active-Passive disk arrays

 The installation process installs Secure Path drivers, management utilities, and manual pages.
 This section provides the following procedures and information: